civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   algorithm.
 Fixed: Make forts heal as cities, instead of fully in one turn.
 Fixed: Veteran status is now used in combat.
-Added: The music option to the drop down menue in the menue bar.
+Added: The music option to the drop down menu in the menu bar.
 Added: When a tile improvement is constructed a sound is played like in CTP1.
 Added: Strings in English and German for the new music option and for the ranking tab.
 Added: Short cut to the music screen to the keymaps.
-Added: A Sound flag, a Freight flag and remove the limit of 3 for contruction tiles.
+Added: A Sound flag, a Freight flag and remove the limit of 3 for construction tiles.
-  All in the TileImprovementDB.
+  All in the TerrainImprovementDB.
 Fixed: None of the rush buy buttons is disabled anymore when there is only one turn left from completion.
 Added: A user interface option: Enables you to view cost and effect of all known tile improvements, even if you are short on PW.
 To activate this option, you have to edit userprofile.txt and set ShowExpensive to Yes.
-  (Well has to be added, if the game does not do it automaticly.)
+  (Well has to be added, if the game does not do it automatically.)
   There is no in-game screen to modify this setting (not yet).
 Fixed: AI-AI-Diplomacy actually happen now.
 Added: Two new flags for the TerrainDB to allow modders to customize the graphics for